Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 We are also encouraged to see the approval of the Council of Europe’s Recommendation on SLAPPs which establishes robust and authoritative standards.
 It will prove crucial as European Union member states transpose the new anti-SLAPP directive into national law, and provide a roadmap for non-EU members of the Council of Europe (CoE) to introduce effective anti-SLAPP protections of their own.

-ARTICLE 19 will closely monitor the transposition phase to ensure that member states will not confine their efforts to the framework set out by the directive.
+We will closely monitor the transposition phase to ensure that member states will not confine their efforts to the framework set out by the directive.

 Belarus